Irreducible triangulations of surfaces with boundary

 \begin{lemma} The degree of a non-boundary vertex of an irreducible triangulation of~$\surf$ is at least four. \end{lemma} \begin{proof} This is a direct consequence of a result by Sulanke~\cite[Theorem 1]{s-gits-06}.
 Specifically, he uses Lemma~\ref{L:noncontr} to show that every vertex of an irreducible triangulation belongs to two non-separating 3-cycles crossing at that vertex.
 Again, the argument extends to non-boundary vertices of surfaces with boundary. \end{proof}

-\begin{lemma} Let $G$ be a one-vertex graph with $\ell$ loop edges, embedded in the interior of~$\surf$.
+\begin{lemma} Let $G$ be a $1$-vertex graph with $\ell$ loop edges, embedded in the interior of~$\surf$.
 Assume that no face of~$G$ is a disk bounded by one or two edges.
 Then $\ell\leq 3g+2b-3$, except if $\surf$ is a sphere or a disk (in which cases $\ell=0$). \end{lemma} \begin{proof} Barnette and Edelson~\cite[Corollary~1]{be-a2mhf-89} prove a similar result; see also Chambers et al.~\cite[Lemma 2.1]{ccelw-scsh-08}.
 Here is a sketch of proof.
 Without loss of generality, we can assume that $G$ is inclusionwise maximal; namely, no edge can be added to~$G$ without violating the hypotheses of the lemma.
 Then it follows from the classification of surfaces that, unless the surface is the sphere, the disk, or the projective plane, every face of the graph is a disk bounded by three edges, or an annulus bounded by a single edge and a single boundary component of~$\surf$.
-A standard double-counting argument combined with Euler's formula concludes. \end{proof} \begin{coro} Let $G$ be a one-vertex graph with $\ell$ loop edges, embedded in the interior of~$\surf$.
+A standard double-counting argument combined with Euler's formula concludes. \end{proof} \begin{corollary} Let $G$ be a 1-vertex graph with $\ell$ loop edges, embedded in the interior of~$\surf$.
 Assume that no loop of~$G$ is null-homotopic and that no two loops of~$G$ are homotopic.